cropro78/HP-250-G4-Hackintosh-Opencore/README.md

 What's working:

-- Sleep (And also by closing the lid, works on AC, and on battery didn't test, since I am waiting for an replacement)
+- Sleep (And also by closing the lid, works on AC, and on battery I didn't test, since I am waiting for an replacement)
 - Brightness control
 - CPU Power Management